awesomemotive/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 7.8.0: September 10, 2019 =
+- New: Welcome to Project Delight Phase 1!
+Over this and the next several major releases, we're going to be focusing on polishing MonsterInsights and it's addons.
+You can learn more about our Project Delight initative on our blog at monsterinsights.com/blog/.
+- New: We've added a new welcome screen for first time MonsterInsights users that makes it easier than ever to get started with our plugin.
+- New: We've added a pair of health checks to the WordPress core site health area to help make it even easier than ever to know that your MonsterInsights install is working properly.
+- Tweak: We've added more GA error code detection to help our users when their access tokens expire due to Google's token expiration guidelines.
+- Tweak: We've adjusted some of the wording of settings in the plugin to make them clearer.
+- Tweak: You can now toggle the dashboard widget on/off directly from the dashboard widget (can also still be done in the Screen Options).
+- Tweak: We've added a link on the dashboard widget to bring you directly to the full Overview report.
+- Tweak: We've spent some time adding more checks and more verbose error messages whenever we show a user an error message.
+It rarely happens, but if we can make them more helpful when they do, everyone wins.
+- Tweak: We've ensured the menu items look good regardless of the WordPress admin color scheme used.
+- Fixed: While MonsterInsights does not track site administrators by default in order to prevent unintended skewing of the Google Analytics data by site owners, we've fixed a bug that prevented users from being able to track them if they wanted to.
+- Fixed: While we strongly recommend connecting with MonsterInsights since that allows the Reports and some of the more powerful MonsterInsights features to work, we've fixed a bug where if a manual UA code was added it was not removable on the mulitisite network panel due to a bug in the validation of that field.
+- Fixed: We fixed an issue where on the network admin area of WordPress sites, if the plugin SG Optimizer plugin was installed, their plugin's CSS would mess up our plugin's menu item icon.
+- Fixed: With our plugin's conversion to VueJS complete, we've removed some old stylesheet and javascript files from the admin that are no longer needed.
+- Fixed: Sometimes the current screen was not set in the onboarding wizard so we've added some logic to ensure it's always set for consistency.
+- Fixed: Javascript translations for the admin bar widget were sometimes loaded even if the admin bar widget was not going to load itself due to settings.
+- Fixed: We've fixed a couple spelling errors in the plugin.

 = 7.7.0: June 18, 2019 =
 - New: Admin bar insights now available in the WordPress admin.
 - New: We've added a custom integration with the WP Site Health Checks area so that you know your site is always properly configured for Google Analytics tracking.